ai-bits/ai-bits.github.io/README.md

 But in praxis it was outdone by WatchOS 5 the first day.
 I had passed on and updated the Apple Watch Series 2.
 When we took a walk I showed how to trigger the walk workout on manually, as I was used to.
 After a couple of minutes my Series 4 asked if I was having a walk.
 Nice.

 This is not to say I'll rely on the auto-detect any time soon.
 First need to gain experience how good the auto-trigger is or gets -- and how much and how fast it learns.
-Guess everybody tends to forget to trigger and it was another pleasant surprise to see the Watch ask when I drove off in the car.
+Guess everybody tends to forget to trigger and it was another pleasant surprise to see the Watch ask after the walk when I drove off in the car.

 ## 2018-05-04 Adeept and SunFounder Car Kits - Part 1: Tips and Tweaks
 This is about my venture into lane-detecting and ultimately self-driving model cars, starting with simple [improvements to the SunFounder software available in the respective repository](https://github.com/ai-bits/SunFounder-improved).